jc-aguilera/carlosom/docs/challenges/showdown-2.md

 Also, the valuable bomb switch is laying around in this area; make sure to pick it up.
 It will make your life a lot easier on the next two battles.

-Gigabite is most vulnerable when he’s standing on his rear, and gigabites come rolling.
+Gigabite is most vulnerable when he’s standing on his rear, and megabites come rolling.
 Avoid them, then shoot Gigabite for lots of damage.
 The rocket launcher doesn’t seem to be very effective in this battle, but you can try your luck.

 A good strategy would be choosing a sacrificial lamb to lure the megabites while the rest of the team deals with Gigabite.
 If George is on the team, he can use the capsule shooter loaded with antidotes to quickly deal with him.
 Keep attacking and Gigabite will die.